GameDeveloperS001/bTools-ImportPresets/README.md

 For more information, check out the [API and Documentation](https://btools.gitlab.io/btools-documentation-pages/)

-If you encounter any bugs or have any suggestions, please post an issue or merge request !
+If you encounter any bugs or have any suggestions, please post an issue or merge request (on GitLab) !